 Working with Finance

 Understanding Finance & Their Concerns

-As part of the misconceptions, I touched on unlimited resources, and money isn’t unlimited for a company.
+As part of the misconceptions, I touched on unlimited resources; money isn’t unlimited for a company.
 If you’d spent all of your marketing budgets in the first month of the year, you likely would go bankrupt because your Finance team wasn’t aware of you doing this and ran out of cash flow.
-They also have a lot of their worries around financing and accounting, which makes it so that you need to be aware of what they care about and help.
+They also have many worries around financing and accounting, so you need to be aware of what they care about and help.

 Pick up a couple of books that can give you a high level of what finance and accounting terms mean so that you know how to speak the language of your finance team/CFO.

 → The HBR Guide to Finance Basics for Managers is a good start.
-After that, you’ll easily figure out what other books you might find interesting and how deep you’d like to go into the topic.
+After that, you’ll easily determine what other books you might find interesting and how deep you’d like to go into the topic.

 Being able to prove ROAS accurately

-Invest in (marketing) analytics so that you can more accurately predict the return on your investments.
+Invest in (marketing) analytics to more accurately predict the return on your investments.
 We have spent the past two years getting good at this to ensure that we can ensure that our investments are returning value for the business.
-This is not just important for budgeting, but also a direct way to give Marketing a seat at the table as we can provide good answers to questions about how much money every additional 1M of (direct) marketing spend could be.
+This is not just important for budgeting, but also a direct way to give Marketing a seat at the table, as we can provide good answers to questions about how much money every additional 1M of (direct) marketing spend could be.